-There are two different types of methacrylate that can be used on solar panels: either it’s sprayed onto the glass surface or else added as a thin layer over the top of your panel itself.
+There are two different types of methacrylate that can be used on solar panels: sprayed onto the glass surface or added as a thin layer over the top of your panel itself.

 If you choose to spray it, make sure not to cover up any part where electricity is conducted through (the metal areas), as this will cause your panels to short out.

-It’s also important how much methacrylate you use since too little won’t be effective, and using more than necessary can block the sunlight that reflects onto the panel itself.
+It’s also important how much methacrylate you use since too little won’t be effective, and using more than necessary can block the sunlight from entering the panel.

-Adding a layer of methacrylate is considered by many to be more cost effective than using solar panel protection covers since it doesn’t require you to purchase anything extra and only costs you the time it takes to spray this layer onto your panels.
+Adding a layer of methacrylate is considered by many to be more cost effective than using solar panel protection covers since it’s a one-time cost instead of an ongoing expense.

 In fact, you can buy this type of protective layer for as low as 50 cents per square foot, which means that covering all your panels will only end up costing around $50 total.